pypi-ahmad/Mango-Leaf-Disease-Prediction/README.md

 ## License

-This project is open-source and available under the [MIT License](LICENSE) (if you choose to include a license).
+This project is open-source and available under the [MIT License](LICENSE)

 ## Contributing